DerekBird/homework1/README.md

 # homework1

-This project was done to refractoring the existing code for the Horiseon website.
-This means I cleaned up both the HTML and CSS code a bit.
-Here are some images of the project
+This project was done to refractor the existing code for the Horiseon website.
+This means I cleaned up both the HTML and CSS code for the site.
+Here are some images of the project:

 <img src=homework1/topOfPage.png alt="topOfPage">